dougeby/IntuneDocs/intune/app-sdk-ios.md

 ## Telemetry

-By default, the Intune App SDK for iOS logs telemetry data on the following usage events.
-All our data collection practices are compliant under GDPR.
+By default, the Intune App SDK for iOS collects telemetry on the following types of events:

 * **App launch**: To help Microsoft Intune learn about MAM-enabled app usage by management type (MAM with MDM, MAM without MDM enrollment, and so on).

 * **Enrollment calls**: To help Microsoft Intune learn about success rate and other performance metrics of enrollment calls initiated from the client side.

+* **Intune actions**: To help diagnose issues and ensure Intune functionality, we collect information about Intune SDK actions.

 > [!NOTE]
 > If you choose not to send Intune App SDK telemetry data to Microsoft Intune from your mobile application, you must disable Intune App SDK telemetry capture.
 Set the property `MAMTelemetryDisabled` to YES in the IntuneMAMSettings dictionary.